lduynkerke/FundingRateLogger/README.md

 The application follows this process:

 1. Runs every 5 minutes to check for upcoming funding events
-2. At 15 minutes before funding time: Identifies and caches top symbols with highest funding rates
+2. At 15-30 minutes before funding time: Identifies and caches top symbols with highest funding rates
-3. At 10 minutes before funding time: Collects OHLCV data for the cached symbols
+3. At 15-30 minutes after funding time: Collects OHLCV data for the cached symbols
 4. Saves collected data to CSV files for later analysis

 ### Output Files